SringayKeno/forecasting-home-prices-sacramento-county/README.md

 <img width="634" alt="Screenshot (539)" src="https://user-images.githubusercontent.com/102890151/191881945-c225ba49-c309-486c-b249-65e2d5fa240c.png">

-## <p align="center">Analysis for 1 Bedroom Homes</p>
+## <p align="center">1 Bedroom Homes</p>

 The amount of data for one bedrooms was limited to only 11 zip codes, most of which were located in the city of Sacramento.
-In this catagory, instead of looking at just the top 5 zip codes, we will examine all 11 zip codes.
+In this catagory, instead of looking at just the top 5 zip codes, all 11 zip codes will be examined.

 ### <p align="center">Top Five Zip Codes for 1 Bedroom Homes</p>